Last modified on August 2022

 Q3.
 Can erectile dysfunction be a sign of infertility in males?

-Problems with erections, ejaculation and libido are among the signs of infertility in males.
+Problems with erections, ejaculation and libido are among the signs of male infertility.
 It is best to have yourself checked if you seem to have these symptoms.

 Q4.
 Are there any signs of fertility in women?